About ESC Region 12

 Kerry Hansen began his career in education as a teacher and coach for China Spring, Crawford and Midway ISD, and served as a campus principal for Oglesby and Troy ISD.
 He later became superintendent of Lorena ISD.
 After 33 years in education, he retired as superintendent of Troy ISD in 2011.
 Mr. Hansen has assisted several school districts in Region 12 as an interim superintendent and guided their school boards through the superintendent search process.
 He received his bachelor’s degree from Baylor University in 1978 and a master’s degree in education from Tarleton State University in 1989.
 He and his wife DeeAnn have two sons and six grandchildren.

-ALEXIS NEUMANN
+ALEXIS NEUMANNALEXIS NEUMANN

 Charter Schools